Higher Incomes Now Eligible for Discounts on High-Speed Internet

 Check providers in your area

-If your income is low, also apply for the existing federal Lifeline program, which offers less of a discount.
+Lifeline.
+If your income is low, you can apply for the existing federal Lifeline program for additional financial aid.
+A printable form also is available.

 Ready to learn?